250 Northwest Blvd. Suite 210

-Although water service has been restored, we anticipate clearing this notice by April 20th, to provide time for the laboratory to return our sample results If at that time test results indicate that coliform bacteria contamination has occurred, we will notify all water users.
+We anticipate clearing this notice by August 10th if not sooner, as we wish to provide time for the laboratory to return our sample results If at that time test results indicate that coliform bacteria contamination has occurred, we will notify all water users.

 If you have questions or concerns regarding our drinking water, please contact Gem State at www.gemstate-water.com , or by phone at 1.877.755.9287.